gabi200/bitsafe/README.md

 ### Windows

-  For Microsoft Windows, you can run the executable `BitSafePasswordManager.exe` or use the following command if you have Python 3 installed:
+  For Microsoft Windows, you can download the executable `BitSafePasswordManager.exe`(you can also find it in Releases) using the following command:
+  >`Invoke-WebRequest -Uri "https://github.com/gabi200/bitsafe/releases/download/v1.0/BitSafePasswordManager.exe" -OutFile BitSafePasswordManager.exe`

+  If you have Python 3 installed, you can also download the file and run it:

 >`py main.py`

 ### Linux
+  For Linux, you need to download the `main.py` file using the following command:
+ >`wget -O BitSafePasswordManager.py "https://raw.githubusercontent.com/gabi200/bitsafe/master/main.py"`

-  For Linux, you need to have Python 3 installed and run the following command:
+   If have Python 3 installed run the following command:

 >`sudo python3 main.py`